Knives out for Borrell, as Russia divides EU

 But as more details of his trip emerged, his judgment came open to question.

-Borrell had asked to meet Russia's deputy prime minister and a high-ranking security official prior to going, but Russia snubbed his proposal, in what Borrell should have seen as a warning of things to come, diplomatic sources told EUobserver.
+Borrell had asked to meet Russia's deputy prime minister and a high-ranking security official prior to going, but Russia snubbed his proposal, in what Borrell should have seen as a warning sign, diplomatic sources told EUobserver.

 "It was already an affront to the EU and Borrell should have cancelled his trip there and then," a source said.

-But for all that, the leaders of France, Germany, and Austria also did little to defend the EU's "dignity" this weekend.
+Meanwhile, France, Germany, and Austria also did little to defend EU "dignity" this weekend.

-German chancellor Angela Merkel and French president Emmanuel Macron said on Friday they were happy to build the Nord Stream 2 pipeline to Germany despite Russia's "aggressive" behaviour.
+German chancellor Angela Merkel and French president Emmanuel Macron said on Friday they were happy to build the Nord Stream 2 pipeline to Germany despite Russia's actions.

 "My attitude towards Nord Stream 2 is unaffected by this for the present", Merkel said, shortly after learning of Russia's ejection of the three EU diplomats, which included a German one.